6 dealer options to skip when buying a car

 VIN etching can be a deterrent to thieves because it makes it nearly impossible for them to profit from selling windows and windshields and makes it more difficult to find a way to dispose of a car once it has been stolen.
 In fact, it’s recommended by police and auto insurance agencies.
 Some insurers will even offer a discount on the comprehensive portion of your car insurance or waive your insurance deductibles if your car has the feature.

-It’s a straightforward process, but VIN etching as a dealer option can cost the car buyer from $150 to $300.
-If you do it yourself, you can shave off over $100.
+It’s a straightforward process, but VIN etching as a dealer option can cost the car buyer from $200 to $300.
+If you do it yourself, you can shave off over $150.

 5. Extended warranties

 Extended warranties offer bumper-to-bumper protection, covering everything on your car ranging from major system repairs, heating or air issues and engine problems.
 Extended warranties, on the other hand, do not cover components commonly replaced in routine maintenance.
-Plan prices vary by mileage, the term of coverage and deductible level so consider the price before signing off

 6. Nitrogen in your tires

-Unless you are a race car driver needing more consistent pressure from your tires, the additional cost is not worth it.
-If you really want nitrogen, stopping by a local body shop will you cost $10 to $30 per tire.
+If you really want nitrogen, stopping by a local body shop will cost you $5 to $10 per tire.

-How to avoid dealer-added options
+How to avoid dealer-installed options

 The right options on a vehicle can enhance your driving experience and even boost the car’s value when you are ready to sell it or trade it in.
 But you don’t have to accept the dealer-installed options you don’t want.